Songwriter’s Backstory Vol. 6 – All Dressed Up (With Somewhere To Go)

 Jerry considers himself a writer first, though he is also well known as a recording artist and performer.
 He recorded All Dressed Up for his own album, Gospel From My Grassroots, in October 2015.
 Jerry knew that Joe Mullins was considering recording the song, so out of respect and courtesy, he called Joe to ask if he would be OK with Jerry recording it as well.
 Joe told him that he was going to record it no matter what, and that he had no problem with Jerry including it on his record too.
 That really reveals Joe Mullins’ love and commitment for the song, and in October 2016, his version won the IBMA Gospel Recorded Song of the Year.
 In true bluegrass fashion, Joe graciously thanked the writers from the stage.

 No doubt the two men’s versions are very different.
 When I asked Jerry his impression upon hearing Joe’s version for the first time, he said, “Oh my gosh, our two recordings are just so different.
 The first time I heard Joe’s cut, it brought tears to my eyes.
-They owned it, and Wayne sang it great!
+They owned it, and Duane sang it great!
 It was grassier the way they did it.
 Anyway, I’m just grateful to Joe.
 I’ve loved Joe’s music for years; the first time he recorded a Bill Anderson song called Some Kind of War, and it is a great song.
 When I heard that, I thought ‘man that dude loves story songs’ – and this is a story song.”

 All Dressed Up With Somewhere To Go